brocaar/chirpstack-docs/content/use/getting-started.md

 # Getting started

-After you succesfully setup the project, follow the steps below to get started with receiving and sending from / to your node:
+After you successfully setup the project, follow the steps below to get started with receiving and sending from / to your node:

 ## Add a gateway